 Everybody has needs.
 Your guests need to have thebest trip ever and you need to make it look like you actually know what’s going on around here.
 So we’ve rounded up the best places to hear live music, go dancing, eat dumplings, imbibe, and give them something to write home about.
 Some are classic, some are obscure, and not one involves going to Times Square.
 You may even want to save a few for yourself.

-Free Astoria New York City’s free outdoor pools will re-open for the 2019 season on June 27th.
+Free Astoria New York City’s free outdoor pools re-opened for the 2019 season on June 27th.
 Excellent options abound all around town, and Astoria Pool is among the most popular.
 This Olympic-sized baby is in beautiful Astoria Park (worth a visit on its own), and has a marvelous view of the Robert F. Kennedy Bridge.
 You’ll also be in striking distance of the neighborhood’s excellent dining destinations, so swim fast to work up an appetite.

 $$$ Williamsburg There are plenty of places to spend your money in the five boroughs, but only a few have pools.
 Day passes to the 60-foot long oasis on the 4th floor of The William Vale hotel start at $99 from Monday-Thursday, shoot up to $149 Friday-Sunday, and continue to climb if you want to spring for a pergola, daybed, or cabana.
 The skyline views are free*, and drink and snack prices will add up fast -- but who cares when you’re on staycation? *You’re paying for the views, too.